gitfrid/virus4spread/README.md

 <br>**Prerequisite: Microsoft .Net 8 has to be installed first!** https://dotnet.microsoft.com/en-us/download
 <br>
 <br>The binary files (about 2 MB) can be compiled with the free Microsoft Visual Studio Community 2022 Edition.
-<br>Just download Visual Studio , open the Project and click the Bulid Menu.
+<br>Just download Visual Studio , download virus4spread source, open the Project and click the Bulid Menu.
 <br>
 <br>No Setup needed - it is  sufficient if the binary files are copied fom the compiled folder - :
 <br>/Virus4spread/bin/Release/net8.0-windows10/*.*  to any folder, then double click Virus4spread.exe to run the Simulation.